How do you pronounce your name?

 What languages do you speak?

-English, Japanese, and some Russian.
-I'm currently learning German, and with each new word of German I seem to forget a Russian word.
+English, German, Japanese, and some Russian.
+With each new word of German, I seem to forget a Russian word.

 What sorts of books did you love the most when you were a teenager?